-Island Peak Climb with Everest Base Camp Trek is intended for those who are fit enough and have the desire to experience both the trekking and climbing experience at the same time.
+Island Peak Climb with EBC Trek is intended for those who are fit enough and have the desire to experience both the trekking and climbing experience at the same time.

 After landing at the Tribhuwan International Airport, you will be picked up by our representative who will drop you off at the hotel.
 Overnight in Kathmandu.